cobilab/cryfa/README.md

 ./cryfa -k pass.txt test.fa > comp
 ```

-Note, a password file is not limited to any extension.
-Therefore, that file can
-either have no extension or any extension.
-For example, it can be "pass",
+Note that password file is not limited to any extension, therefore, it can have either no extension or any extension.
+For example, using "pass", "pass.txt", "pass.dat", etc provides the same result.
-"pass.txt", "pass.dat", etc.

 ### Compare Cryfa with other methods
 If you want to compare Cryfa with other methods, set the parameters in